raheemmohamed/react-with-serveless/README.md

-# Getting Started with Create React App
+# Getting Started with - React with Serveless

+Main goal of this project is to explore knowledge in React library and serveless architectures.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).